 - Final Thoughts on Beautiful Places in India

 1. The Taj Mahal

-If you’re looking for the top 10 places to visit in India, then the Taj Mahal in Uttar Pradesh should be first on your list!
+If you’re looking for the top places to visit in India, then the Taj Mahal in Uttar Pradesh is probably right at the top of your list.

 Feeling adventurous?
 Then head over to the Siju Caves, located on the Meghalaya Plateau.
 These caves house some of the most beautiful river passages in India.
 As soon as you step in, you’ll be greeted by the trickling sound of water echoing almost mystically between the cave walls.